Appeared: The Essential Building Product review

 Externally the Magply boards are being covered with a vapour barrier and a 100 mm layer of high performance foam insulation.
 On top of this, at first floor level, a resin based render system is being applied, featuring a base coat, reinforcement mesh, and two more layers: including the finish coat which is available in some 3,000 different colour options.
 Around the ground floor of the house, brick slips are being applied over the base coat of render using adhesive and then pointed in the style of conventional masonry.

-This multi-functional performance results from a Magnesium Oxide formulation which also offers an environmentally friendly alternative to conventional plywood or OSB products.
+This multi-functional performance results from a Magnesium Sulphate formulation which also offers an environmentally friendly alternative to conventional plywood or OSB products.
 Additionally, the unique production process keeps the chloride content to just 0.01%, enhancing both stability and long term durability.